LudwigBau/Order_Forcecasting_Cost_Reduction/README.md

 - `utils`:  contains custom functions used throughout the main scripts.

 **notebooks**
-- `Descriptives`: Contains code to create an autocorrelation plot and to visualise order quantaties per time frame
+- `Descriptives`: Contains code to create an autocorrelation plot and to visualise order quantities per time frame
-- `Forecast_Evaluation`: Houses code to evaluate all forecasting models
 - `Workforce_Evaluation`: Includes scripts to create all workforce related results

 ## Requirements